 - Partial Hospitalization (PHP)- 5 to 6 hours per day 6 days per week.

 - Intensive Outpatient (IOP)- 3 hours per day for 3 to 5 days per week

 - Outpatient (OP) – opportunity to attend a minimum of 1 group therapy session and 1 individual therapy session per week.

 It is important that you receive mental health services as part of your drug addiction treatment.
 This therapy, although not in person, will still be respectful and compassionate and will be an important part of your recovery.

 To access telemedicine, you will need a mobile phone, tablet, laptop or desktop computer with a connected camera and microphone as well as an Internet connection.
 You will register or sign up and then be assigned a counselor.
 Patients that qualify may have medically assisted treatment.
 Your counselor will be licensed to treat drug abuse issues as well as mental health.
 You’ll be able to access your telehealth treatment from any device that is connected to the Internet.
 Our therapists will consider your schedule, and your sessions will be at a time that is convenient for you.

 You can participate in group sessions as well as individual; group sessions may be limited to less than 10 participants and will be customized for your needs.
 Your security will be maintained, with encryption and no storage of information from video sessions.
 Caring therapists will be using evidence-based therapies to help you on your path to recovery from addiction to drugs; they want your treatment to be as effective as possible.
 Your insurance will probably cover the cost of telemedicine; it is best to find out beforehand.

-Don’t let your lack of transportation keep you from getting the valuable help you need in recovery from a drug addiction.
+Don’t let your lack of transportation keep you from getting the valuable help you need in recovery from drug addiction.
 Your life can become better, as you grow and thrive with the knowledge made possible through therapy.
-Whether it is online through telemedicine or in person after residential treatment, we can help you by providing new options for better choices.
+Whether it is online through telemedicine or in-person after residential treatment, we can help you by providing new options for better choices.